Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Methods

-Lastly, we discuss the adjusted resource requirement, $\chi$.
-We adjust the resource requirement of the species, $\epsilon$, by the match of their niche preference to the current environment, $f$ (Equations \ref{resourcereq} and \ref{resourcefunc}) to penalise reproduction and increase mortality for species outside their natural habitats.
-Here, $f$ is modelled as a Gaussian curve so that the penalty for being far away from the niche preference is normally distributed \citep{DeBlasio2015}, examples for which are given in Figure \ref{fig:nichewidth}.
-However, this can be easily modified to consider alternative distributions.
-Here, we are considering a niche preference of temperature and examples of how species' temperature preferences translate to $f$ can be found in Figure \ref{fig:nichewidth}.
+where the average resource requirement of resource $i$ for all species is $\bar\epsilon_i$ ($ = \frac{1}{S}\sum_{s=1}^{S}{\epsilon_{s,i}}$), and $\frac{\epsilon_{s,i}}{\bar\epsilon_i}$ denotes the relative resource $i$ requirements of species $s$.
+The extent to which the species environmental niche ($\bar{T}_s$) matches the experienced environment ($T$) is captured in $\chi_{i,x}$ in Equation \ref{resourcereq}.
+The relative resource $i$ requirement of species $s$, $\frac{\epsilon_{i,s}}{\bar\epsilon_i}$ is adjusted by the fit of the species niche preference to the current environment, $f(T;\bar{T}_s)$ (Equation \ref{resourcefunc}), to penalise reproduction and increase mortality for species outside their natural habitats. $f$ is modelled here as a Gaussian curve so that the penalty for being far away from the niche preference ($\bar{T}_s$) is normally distributed \citep{DeBlasio2015}, examples for which are given in Figure \ref{fig:nichewidth}B. However, this can easily be modified to consider alternative distributions.